Auxenochlorella protothecoides: Wastewater treatment

 The sludge produced in wastewater treatment plants may provide a potential nutrient source for algae in the production of biodiesel while simultaneously creating an ecofriendly recycling process for the byproducts of sewage plants.
 Over a 6-day period, Auxenochlorella strains were able to remove 59% of the total nitrogen, 81% of the total phosphorus, and 96% of the total organic carbon from the waste while maintaining a high lipid productivity rate.

 Higher biomass production can be accomplished with a heterotrophic/mixotrophic growth mix using wastewater and biodiesel-derived glycerol.
 The lipid content can be lower in wastewater than in a synthetic medium, however.
 Thus, cost-benefit analyses are needed to determine when nutrient addition may be required and beneficial to foster algal growth.
 The lipid-extracted biomass can be used for a multitude of functions: biogas production, a biofertilizer carrier, biofertilizer itself, biochar production, and an ingredient in animal feed.
 Microalgal-treated wastewater may not be flawless drinking water, but it could be more suitable for irrigation purposes.
 Additionally, if the wastewater after the microalga harvest is subjected to water-treatment protocols, it reportedly reduces the operational cost of the water-treatment process.

+Food applications

+Auxenochlorella protothecoides is rich in polyunsaturated fatty acids which may be used as dietary supplements.
+Auxenochlorella protothecoides biomass has been incorporated in meat analogues and its protein isolates have been investigated for the stabilization of emulsions and foams.

+The dried, milled biomass of A. protohecoides strain S106, called algal flour or whole algal flour, was approved for use as a partial replacement for some foods in 2014 by both the United States (as Generally Recognized as Safe) and Canada Health.
+Although algal flour was approved by these agencies, Soylent announced in 2016 that it would remove algal flour from its products, citing it as a possible cause of reported gastrointestinal issues in its customers.

+In the European Union in 2022, a consultation request was made to determine novel food status for algal flour. according to European Union (EU) regulations.
+It was concluded that A. protothecoides and other Chlorella sp. have a documented history of consumption in the EU and therefore do not fall under the scope of the EU novel food regulation, meaning it does not need pre-market authorization.